4. Marine biodiversity enthusiasts for the future: who are they, where do they come from and what drives them?

 Citizen science is not a new phenomenon, quite the contrary.
 The first ‘scientists’ were mostly unqualified, and for many decades, non-professionals have been contributing very significantly to knowledge building and biodiversity mapping.
 Without them, knowledge around life by and in the sea would also be much less advanced today.
 Today, citizen science is an established term, and its importance is widely recognised.
 In this context, it is important to understand the role of citizens within future marine biological research.
 What data capture can be smoothly entrusted to nonprofessionals?
 What is the role and significance of technological tools?
 Can training raise the level, and can this group of citizen scientists be further broadened to enable even more effective monitoring of ocean, seas and coasts?
 For example, what about specific target groups like divers, water sports enthusiasts, beach guards, recreational fishermen, etc.?
 And how much does all this lead to greater support for marine biodiversity?
 During this session, we give the floor to experts marine and coastal citizen science.
 With the aim of training the next generation of marine stewards, as well as educating the general public on the importance of our ocean and what lives beneath its surface.

-4.3 WE ARE OCEAN Blaupausen: the impact of art-science based ocean education
+4.3 WE ARE OCEAN Blaupausen: The impact of art-science based ocean education

 Convenor:

-Anne-Marie Melster (ARTPORT - Making Waves)
+Anne-Marie Melster (ARTPORT - Making Waves; Germany, France, Spain, Sweden)

 Summary:

 Can art serve as a mediator for ocean knowledge and produce ocean and climate awareness among the youth?
-At ARTPORT_making waves we have been working at the intersection of art, science and education since almost twenty years, proving that it can.

 Convenors: